 Company law requires the directors to prepare financial statements for each financial year.
-Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU") and applicable law.
+Under that law the directors are required to prepare the financial statements in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").